App Store & Google Play Screenshots Generator

 Copy the Phone Mockup

 The skill includes a pre-measured iPhone mockup at mockup.png (co-located with this SKILL.md).
 Copy it to the project's public/ directory.
-The mockup file is in the same directory as this skill file.
-No iPad mockup is needed — the iPad frame is CSS-only.
+All other device frames (Android Phone, Android Tablets, iPad) are rendered with CSS — no additional mockup PNGs needed.

 File Structure